chrisspruck/learning-log/README.md

 # Learning Log

-This is a running log of things I'm learning to primarily build data analyst skills (along with some software engineering skills).
+This is a running log of things I'm learning to primarily build data analyst skills (along with additional software engineering skills).

 ## December 2022